 Sarah joined the Arkansas Foodbank in September of 2016, coming from the Boys & Girls Club of Central Arkansas, where she served as Director of Development for three years.
 Prior to that Sarah spent five years in the for-profit technology sector at Acxiom Corporation in Sales and Marketing.
 Sarah is a member of the Association of Fundraising Professionals, the Association of Professional Women and the Arkansas Non-Profit Alliance.
 She is also a graduate of the Little Rock Chamber of Commerce Leadership Greater Little Rock program.

-Sarah is a graduate of the University of Arkansas at Fayetteville and lives with her husband, daughter and two Golden Retrievers in Little Rock.
+Sarah is a graduate of the University of Arkansas at Fayetteville and lives with her husband Steven, daughter Grace and twin sons Bennett and Beau.

 Regina Taylor– Chief Community Initiatives Officer